no matches for kind "Deployment" in version "extensions/v1beta1"

 Solution 1 - Kubernetes

-In Kubernetes 1.16 some api
+In Kubernetes 1.16 some apis have been changed.

 You can check which apis support current Kubernetes object using